 As the DVLA clearly state in the text above, which was taken directly from their website in Oct 2020, it won’t.
 Although they don’t explain the reason why, it is down to The Motor Vehicles (Type Approval) (Great Britain) Regulations 1979, where vehicle definitions are given, upon which speed limits are based for the Road Traffic Regulation Act 1984, Schedule 6.
 Within this 1979 Regulation the definition of a motorcaravan is as follows; a motor vehicle which is constructed or adapted for the carriage of passengers and their effects and which contains, as permanently installed equipment, the facilities which are reasonably necessary for enabling the vehicle to provide mobile living accommodation for its users.

 If your campervan or motorhome meets these criteria, and cannot carry more than 8 passengers, does not have an unladen weight of over 3.05 tonnes and is less than 12m long, then regardless of what Body Type the DVLA assigns to your van, you have a motorcaravan and you are legally allowed to drive at the speed limits of a regular passenger car – 60mph on a single carriageway and 70mph on a dual carriageway.
 If you do receive a speeding fine then challenge it immediately and cite these two regulations.
 You will be in the right.
+In Sept 2020 we posted a blog that explains the speed limit situation in more detail with links to the relevant legislation.

 Will I still be able to get insurance if my van isn’t reclassified as a motor caravan?